getjiggy/CarryMathLib/README.md

 ## Notes

 This Repo is experimental, unaudited and was hacked together in a few hours.
+Each mulDivAuto operation costs about 50,000 gas which is obviously only even feasible for a layer2. sadly the vast majority of defi is on layer 1. ill probably add a less clunky in memory version for completeness but this was overall a fun experiment and wont be further maintained.

 ## Usage